 The Commission contributes to improved outcomes across a wide range of non-fire emergencies.
 About one third of the Fire Service's responses involve non-fire emergencies and rescues including motor vehicle accidents, hazardous substance spills, rescues, civil defence emergencies and medical emergencies.
 Other agencies have the statutory mandate to address many of these non-fire emergencies.
-During 2009/2010 a non-fire outcomes framework was developed and the Commission intends to develop a suite of measures that reflects its contribution to the outcomes of non-fire emergencies by December 2011.
-The initial non-fire outcomes framework is shown below.
+During 2009/2010 a non-fire outcomes framework was developed and the Commission has developed an initial suite of measures that reflects its contribution to the outcomes of non-fire emergencies.